thoughtspot/thoughtspot.github.io/_admin/features/proximity-search.md

 To increase the number of latitude/ longitude pairs that the system will accept, [contact ThoughtSpot support]({{ site.baseurl }}/appliance/contact.html).

-A latitude/ longitude pair can be associated with more than one geographical value.

 You can add any additional filtering to your query.

 ## Proximity search examples